Pregnancy & Childbirth

 We deliver more babies at Maple Grove Hospital than any other practice and our multidisciplinary team has expertise in routine and high-risk pregnancies.
 We are one of the areas only medical clinics that offers vaginal birth after cesarean (VBAC) services.

-- Women laboring and delivering at Maple Grove Hospital may be joined by one healthy support person.
-Additional visitors are not allowed.
+- Women laboring and delivering at Maple Grove Hospital may be joined by two, healthy masked visitors.
 Additional information is available on the hospital website.

-- Following the Centers for Disease Control guidelines, we’re asking moms-to-be to wear masks, if available.
+- Following the Centers for Disease Control guidelines, we’re asking moms-to-be to wear masks to in-clinic appointments.

 Can I travel during this time?